sysoleg/epub2html/README.md

 - Reads content documents based on the EPUB spine.
 - Extracts HTML content from the `<body>` of each content document.
 - Combines extracted HTML into a single output file.
+- Embeds images directly into the HTML file using base64 encoding.
-- Strips scripts, styles, images, and other non-content elements to produce "raw" HTML.
+- Strips scripts, styles, and other non-content elements to produce "raw" HTML.
 - Preserves basic HTML structure and attributes of content tags.

 ## Prerequisites